 - If your PSA levels are 10 ng/mL or higher, these levels are considered “dangerous.”
 This means your chances of having prostate cancer are 50%.

-Schedule a consultation with a HALO Diagnostics prostate expert by clicking the button below.
+Get a free consultation with a HALO Diagnostics prostate expert by clicking the button below.

 Normal PSA Levels By Age Chart